EDUCBA Logo

 • VBA DATE function returns the current system date and as parallel to Excel’s TODAY() function.

-• VBA DATE is a non-volatile function in excel.
+• VBA DATE is a non-volatile function in Excel.

 • VBA stores Date values as DATE at the time of execution.
-So, does not define a variable holding value as a String/Integer.
-It will cause an error during execution of the code.
+So, it does not define a variable holding value as a String/Integer.
+It will cause an error during the execution of the code.

 Recommended Articles